btking1/btking1/README.md

 Full Stack Developer
 --------------------

-I've been learning to code for 3 years.
+Coder with 3 years of experience.
 I started with Java but eventually found my passion for frontend and design.

 * 🌍  I'm based in North Carolina
 * 🖥️  See my portfolio at [My Portfolio](https://btking1.github.io/Portfolio-React/)